Monday, July 31, 2017

 PIRIE, MADSEN (2006)(2015) How To Win Every Argument, Bloomsbury, London.

-This occurs when a generalization is reached with very few cases and perhaps not reasonable representations.
+This occurs when a generalization is reached with unreasonable presentations that could also be 'very few' and 'unrepresentative'.
 (182-183).

 Premises and conclusions would be taken from specific cases in attempt to make them generalizations.
 These will be based on inadequate premises and conclusions.

-Based on the author's example on page 184:
+Based on the author's example on page 183, I provide this from my actual past:

 Cited

-Accident fallacy has been covered previously in reviews and does move from the general premise (s) to the specific conclusion.
-See archives via search.
+Accident fallacy has been covered previously on my website and does move from the general premise (s) to the specific conclusion.

-From the unqualified statement to the statement qualified.
+From the unqualified (certain, my add) statement to the statement qualified (uncertain, my add).
 (7).
 Blackburn writes that is an (alleged) fallacy.
 (7).
 Arguing from the general case to the specific, particular case.
 (7).

 This distinction can be confusing for the reader as I have found via research the converse accident fallacy is considered within accident fallacy.
 I am not disagreeing with the definitions.
 The hasty generalization would be within accident fallacy/converse accident fallacy with a specific premise (s) leading to a general conclusion.